 “Images are an essential part of your content, not just decorations to the webpage.
 Treat them with the same care and attention as you do your contextual content and you will likely begin ranking better, including in the knowledge graph”

 Here are ways to improve your Image SEO strategies:

-You need to try and feed the search engines with as much information of the image as possible.
+You need to try and feed the search engines with as much information about the image as possible.

-Google show the exif data from images they crawl and have said publicly “they reserve the right to use this data” as they can parse this information.
+Google shows the EXIF data from images they crawl and have said publicly “they reserve the right to use this data” as they can parse this information.